Safeguarding Adult Reviews (SARs) - The SAR process

 How a SAR referral is processed:

-- SSAB manager makes an assessment of the additional information required for the referral to go the panel (in consultation with the SAR panel if required)
+- SSAB Business Manager makes an assessment whether additional information is required or decides whether the referral needs to go to the next SAR panel.

-- A case summary proforma is sent out to agencies for them to complete outlining their involvement with the individual please note in some cases this may not be deemed necessary for the SAR panel to make a decision
+- Please note in some cases this may not be deemed necessary for the SAR panel to make a decision.

-- Agency proformas must be returned within 10 days
+- Case summary proforma to be returned within 10 working days.

-- The SAR panel, acting on behalf of the SSAB, will make a recommendation to the independent chair for any review they feel should be conducted (statutory or non statutory)
+- The SAR panel, acting on behalf of the SSAB, will make a recommendation to the Independent Chair if they feel a review should be conducted (either a mandatory or discretionary review)